Grounds for a refund or partial refund of fees:

 d) A refund will only be granted in respect of fees which have been paid for the most recent year in which (a), (b) or (c) occurs.
 There is no automatic right to a refund of fees if at any time a student changes his/her mind about studying at ICOT College.

-e) After course commencement, any student wishing to submit a refund request for any reasons as specifically detailed above (a, b or c) will be required to have achieved a minimum attendance of 85% in accordance with GNIB student visa requirements at the time of request.
+e) After course commencement, any student wishing to submit a refund request for any reasons as specifically detailed above (a, b or c); the proportional amount of the classes taken will be discounted.

 g) Students that are found to have provided incorrect information, resulting in their visa being refused, shall be exempt from any form of refund.

 h) Please note an Administration fee of €350, plus €150 for health insurance fee (if already applied) and plus €150 for learner protection (if already applied), will be deducted from all refunds given.

 i) Minimum Entry fee for International is €500 & Renew €350.
 50% of the entry fee to be deducted if paid in partial and requested to cancel/refund.
 Deduction amounts are - International €250 and Renew €175.

 j) No refund of Morning Fees.
 If any student decides to move to afternoon once the class has started.
 Doesn’t matter if they have attended only 1 week or more.

 k) No refunds for the students who got the course as SWAP or received Full Tuition Fee as credit from another student.
 In case of credit transfer administration fee of €350 will be deducted.

 m) If you miss your flight or it is delayed you must notify the school or your agent in advance, otherwise the transfer may not be refunded.